Saksham10-11/Service_provider_APP/ReadMe.txt

  service providers can register on it.
 This app checks the permanent location of the worker and gives the distance from the user entred landmark and also gives the information of the Worker .
+ ** THE DATA PROVIDED IS FICTIOUS AND DOSE NOT RESEMBLE ANY REAL WORLD PERSON OR OBJECT **